capactio/capact/docs/proposal/20201102-artifacts.md

 We have the Interface entity which defines the input and output parameters.
 To fulfil a given Interface, Implementation needs to accept the same input and returns the same output parameters.

 The **required** input TypeInstances should be defined on Interface.
 By doing so, we can ensure that Implementations are exchangeable and do not introduce new requirements.

-The **optional** input TypeInstances should be defined on Implementation.
-Only Implementation knows that something can be swapped out e.g. defined workflow can handle situation when user passes existing database and reuse it instead of creating a new one.

 <details> <summary>Example</summary>